dcos/metronome/README.md

 ## Help

 Have you found an issue?
 Feel free to report it using our [Issues](https://github.com/dcos/metronome/issues) page.
-In order to speed up response times, we ask you to provide as much information on how to reproduce the problem as possible.
+In order to speed up response times, please provide as much information on how to reproduce the problem as possible.